 Freyr Regulatory Operations Services

-Freyr supports Market Authorization holders to manage their product registration data, health authority commitments data, post approval safety and manufacturing change communication data including the current regulatory status of their products outside South Africa to meet the compliance and reporting needs of MCC.
+Freyr supports Market Authorization holders to manage their product registration data, Health Authority (HA) commitments data, post approval safety and manufacturing change communication data including the current Regulatory status of their products outside South Africa to meet the compliance and reporting needs of the SAHPRA.

 In June 2010, The Medicines Control Council (MCC) announced the intention to implement the South African common technical document (ZA CTD) format which will replace the current MRF1 and any applications still in MBR1 format.
 From June 2011, submissions in ZA CTD format are mandatory (excluding veterinary medicines).